-Aside from a few regional programs that have unique characteristics, BPA will not set aside funds from Energy Efficiency's fiscal year (FY) 2012-2013 capital budgets to be used for regional program incentives.
-For at least FY 2012-2013, incentives for regional third party programs will flow from customers via their ECA Implementation Budgets.
-Beyond FY 2013, the specific funding approach for each regional program will be based on discussions and collaboration between BPA and customers during each program's design phase.
+Aside from a few regional programs that have unique characteristics, BPA will not set aside funds from Energy Efficiency's fiscal year expense budgets to be used for regional program incentives.4 Incentives for regional third party programs typically flow from customers via their ECA Implementation Budgets; the specific funding approach for each regional program will be based on discussions and collaboration between BPA and customers during each program's design phase.

-BPA will set aside funds from EE's capital budget to pay for regional program administrative costs, for example, those for administrating the EnergySmart Grocer and Energy Smart Industrial programs.
+BPA will set aside funds from EE's expense budget to pay for regional program administrative costs, for example, those for administrating the Energy Smart Industrial program.